7 Best Wholesale Real Estate Courses (2026)

 #6 Free Wholesale Course — David Dodge & Mike Slane

-DiscountPropertyInvestor.com offers a seven-module free wholesale real estate course created by David Dodge (500+ real estate transactions, 15 years experience) and Mike Slane.
-The course teaches the fundamentals — what wholesaling is, how contracts work, how to find buyers and sellers — at zero cost.
-Complete it before deciding whether to invest in a paid coaching program.
-Most beginners who try wholesaling without a coach discover that understanding the concept is not the same as executing a deal.
-The free course is an excellent validation tool.
+DiscountPropertyInvestor.com offers a free seven-module course from David Dodge (500+ transactions, 15 years' experience) and Mike Slane, covering the fundamentals — what wholesaling is, how contracts work, finding buyers and sellers — at no cost.
+It's an excellent validation tool: complete it before deciding whether to pay for coaching.
+As most beginners discover, understanding the concept isn't the same as executing a deal.
+Best for a zero-cost first look at whether wholesaling is for you.

 #7 PropStream Academy

-PropStream Academy provides free online courses tied to the PropStream data platform, covering deal finding, lead generation, comps, and investment analysis.
-The courses are particularly valuable for investors who use PropStream for data and want structured training on the platform's deal-finding capabilities.
-They are not a replacement for a wholesale coaching program but serve as an excellent data-intelligence supplement alongside any of the courses ranked above.
+PropStream Academy provides free courses tied to the PropStream data platform, covering deal finding, lead generation, comps, and analysis.
+It's most valuable for investors who already use PropStream and want structured training on its deal-finding tools.
+It's a data-intelligence supplement, not a replacement for a coaching program.
+Best for PropStream users who want to get more out of the platform's data.

 Wholesaling Programs vs. Wholesaling Courses: Key Differences